Bao6879/more-lively-audio-visualizer/README.md

 ## Notes:

-There's a **Reduce flashing** checkbox that turns off (or damps) the strobe-y stuff — beat flash, shake, shockwave, glitch.
+There's a **Reduce flashing** checkbox that turns off (or damps) the strobe-y
+stuff: beat flash, shake, shockwave, glitch.
 Rapid flashing can be a problem for photosensitive epilepsy, so if that's a concern for you or whoever's watching, leave it on.